 Retailer costs associated with metering and customer services are not avoided when a customer exports electricity into the distribution network because these services are needed to support the contracts which provide for feed-in arrangements.
-If there are any net effects of feed-in arrangements on retailer costs of this kind they are considered too small to be taken into account (ESCOSA 2012, 21).
+Alinta Energy suggested that the cost of managing FiT customer accounts is relatively high (Alinta Energy 2013, 1).
+ESCOSA has previously concluded that if there are any net effects of feed-in arrangements on retailer costs, they are considered too small to be taken into account (ESCOSA 2012, 21).
+In the absence of evidence to the contrary, the Commission has decided to adopt the same assumption.